Lia-k/miniQuiz/README.md

 ## Project Structure

-- `src/App.jsx` — Top‑level app wiring and step routing
+- `src/App.jsx` — Top-level app wiring, step routing, state, and persistence
-- `src/context/` — Context providers and hooks
-- `src/reducers/miniQuizReducer.js` — Reducer and actions
 - `src/data/questions.js` — Question data
 - `src/sections/Questions.jsx` — Question UI and option selection
 - `src/sections/Email.jsx` — Email capture form
 - `src/sections/Results.jsx` — Results summary
 - `src/components/ui/button.jsx` — Button component and styles

-## State & Actions
+## State & Flow

-Reducer: `src/reducers/miniQuizReducer.js`

-- `SELECT_OPTION` — Stores the currently selected option id for the active question.
-- `NEXT` — Persists the result for the current question, moves to the next question or to the email step at the end.
-- `SET_EMAIL` — Updates the email field.
-- `SUBMIT_EMAIL` — Moves to the results step.

-State shape (high‑level):
-- `currentQuestionIndex: number`
-- `currentSelectedOption: string | null`
-- `results: Record<questionId, { selectedOptionId: string; isCorrect: boolean }>`
-- `email: string`
+`src/App.jsx` uses `useState` to track:
-- `step: "question" | "email" | "result"`
+- `step`: `"question" | "email" | "result"`
+- `questionIndex`
+- `selectedOption`
+- `results` map keyed by question id
-- `questions: Array<Question>`
+- `email`

+Every change is saved to `localStorage`, so reloading the page restores progress.
+Selecting an option immediately records the result for the current question and enables the Next button.

 ## Option Select Highlighting

 File: `src/sections/Questions.jsx`

 - When a user selects an option, the UI immediately:
-  - Disables all options to lock the answer.
   - Highlights the correct option with the `correct` style.
-  - If the selected option is wrong, marks the selected one with the `wrong` style.
+  - Marks a wrong selection with the `wrong` style.
+  - Disables all buttons to lock in the answer until “Next” is clicked.
 - The Next button becomes enabled once an option is selected.

 Related styles: `src/components/ui/button.css`